MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

     > [!div class="mx-imgBorder"]
     > ![Set Can be used offline toggle to on](media/mobile-offline-image6.png)

 7. Select an existing offline profile or select **New profile with current app data**.
-To set up a offline profile, go to the [Set up a mobile offline profile](setup-mobile-offline.md#mobile-offline-profiles) section.
+To set up a new offline profile, go to the [Set up a mobile offline profile](setup-mobile-offline.md#mobile-offline-profiles) section below.

     > [!div class="mx-imgBorder"]
     > ![Select a offline profile](media/mobile-offline-image7.png)